Internal network load balancer

 Guidelines and limitations

-When you use an internal load balancer, keep in mind the following:
+When you use an internal network load balancer, keep in mind the following:

 - An internal IP address is assigned to the balancer randomly from the subnet's address range.